-After we take the time to empathize, understand and frame the challenge, we start asking, "what if…?" and “how might we…?”
+After we take the time to empathize, understand, uncover, and frame the challenge, we start asking, "what if…?" and “how might we…?”
 We take inspiration from the insights we discover by talking to our partners and parents experiencing poverty.
 We explore new ways of approaching challenges, drawing inspiration from diverse perspectives.
 We learn from current solutions that have been applied in adjacent areas and explore new ways of approaching a problem.
-We imagine how things might work, invite opinions from experts and novices, and combine ideas.
+We imagine how things might work, invite opinions from experts and novices in the field, and combine ideas.
 We simplify, strengthen, connect, and explore.

 Test and Refine

 Great ideas are nothing without execution.
-We take the most promising ideas and test them to see how well they work, and to ensure their feasibility with our partner organizations and parents experiencing poverty.
-We make changes and refinements to our design with feedback from staff and parents to improve their experiences.
-We measure impact by capturing a baseline before we implement something new and measuring meaningful outcomes.
-Good ideas get better as we learn, before they cost a lot of money, and then we use resources to implement our solutions at scale.
+We take the most promising ideas and test them with our partners to see how well they work, and to ensure their feasibility within the organization and families experiencing poverty.
+We make changes and refinements to our design with feedback from staff and parents to improve their experiences and effectiveness of the solution.
+We measure impact by capturing a baseline before we implement something new and measuring meaningful and defined outcomes.
+Good ideas get better as we learn and test, before they cost a lot of money, and then we use resources to implement our solutions at scale.